dulimarta/threejs-coord-frames/README.md

 In ThreeJS, vertex buffers are managed by the BufferGeometry class.
 The code sample `shapes/cone.js` shows an example of buidling an object.
-The `build` functions creates
-only the geometry, it is missing the material setup.
+The cone constructor function creates only the geometry, it is missing the material setup.

-To use the Cone to make a THREE.Mesh, we must supply a material.
-In additio
+To use the Cone in a THREE.Mesh object, we must supply a material.

 ```
 var coneGeo = new Cone(40);   // 40 points around the base circle